As a child Emma cared for her mother. Now 41 years old she is a full time carer for her son.

 - Checking and managing his finances and bank account.

-- Helping him prepare his lunch.
+- Helping him prepare his lunch and preparing his evening meal.

 - Talking to him about his concerns about his day.